 Church of England terms of website and acceptable use policy

-This policy will be updated on 25th May 2018 when the Data Protection Act 1998 will cease to have effect and will be automatically replaced by the new General Data Protection Regulation.
+This policy was updated on 25th May 2018 when the Data Protection Act 1998 will cease to have effect and will be automatically replaced by the new General Data Protection Regulation.

 PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THIS SITE

 Use of our site includes accessing, browsing, or registering to use our site.
 Please ensure you have read and understood to this policy.
 We recommend that you print a copy of this for future reference.
 If you do not agree to this policy, you must not use our site.